scalar-labs/scalardb/docs/api-guide.md

 ##### Put with a condition

-In a Put operation, you can specify a condition, and only when the specified condition matches, the Put operation is executed.
+In a Put operation, you have the option to include a condition.
+The Put operation is only committed if the specified condition is met.
-It's like a well-known CAS (compare and swap) operation, and the condition comparison and the update are performed atomically.
+If the condition fails to be satisfied when committing, an exception called `CommitUnsatisfiedConditionException` is thrown.
+In the case of Two-Phase Commit Transactions, the condition is checked during the preparation phase.
+If the condition is not met, a different exception called `PreparationUnsatisfiedConditionException` is thrown.

 You can specify a condition in a Put operation as follows: